elpie89/elpie89.github.io/_portfolio/2019-01-01-Microsoft Flight Simulator.md

 - Development of a python SDK for 3ds Max tools
 - Creating a tool to update the productivity tools, called MaxToolUpdater A 3ds Max plugin to manage and facilitate the update of scripts and plugins installed on the developer's Desktop, with Perforce integration.
 This improved a pipeline that required daily updates of exporters and other tools.
--Documentation for some of the developed tools -Publication, in the Microsoft Flight Simulator SDK, of more than 10 glTF extensions used by FlightSimExporter, with JSON-schemas.
+- Documentation for some of the developed tools
+- Publication, in the Microsoft Flight Simulator SDK, of more than 10 glTF extensions used by FlightSimExporter, with JSON-schemas.